Case Interview Practice

 Common mistakes

-• Overcomplicating calculations.
+• Rushing through calculations.

-• Neglecting to summarize findings clearly.
+• Neglecting to summarize findings effectively.

 Practice drills

-• Time yourself to improve speed and efficiency.
+• Time yourself to improve efficiency.

-• Seek feedback on your assumptions and calculations.
+• Seek feedback on your approach and reasoning.

 Case-type and industry framework adaptation preview